 First-time home buyers often assume that they will not be able to purchase a home without a large down payment.
-Fortunately, FHA loans offer a low (3.5%) down payment solution made possible by FHA mortgage insurance (also referred to as – FHA mortgage insurance premium or MIP).
+Fortunately, FHA loans offer a low (3.5%) down payment solution made possible by FHA PMI (private mortgage insurance).
+It’s also referred to as FHA MIP (mortgage insurance premium).

 Primarily, mortgage insurance is in the form of monthly or up-front fees.
 FHA charges both an up-front, financed fee and a monthly one.